5 Signs Your Domain Portfolio Is Ready for Professional Monetization

 Sign 1: Your Domains Receive Consistent Type-In Traffic

-The single best indicator that your portfolio is ready for monetization is regular type-in traffic — visitors typing your domain names directly into their browsers.
+The strongest indicator that your portfolio is ready for monetization is regular type-in traffic — visitors typing your domain names directly into their browsers.

 You don’t need massive volumes.
-Even a few visitors per day per domain can add up meaningfully across a portfolio of hundreds or thousands of domains.
-If your DNS logs or analytics show consistent direct navigation traffic across your holdings, monetization can start generating returns immediately.
+Even a few visitors per day per domain can add up meaningfully across a portfolio.
+If your domains receive consistent direct navigation traffic, that traffic has value — and an omni-channel platform can start capturing it.

 Sign 2: Your Parking Revenue Has Plateaued or Declined